edman3d/ageofinfo-gcp/README.md

 1. Update main AOE2:DE Data Spreadsheet
 2. Download it as `.csv`
-3. Convert to JSON here https://www.convertcsv.com/csv-to-json.htm (default settings, CLRF line endings)
-4. Place in `/data/` folder
+3. Drag `.csv` files straight into `/src/data/rawData`
+4. CD into root of project and use `npm run gen` to generate new JSON
+5. Done!

 ## Node Version Notes